Trewaters/BerkeleyJsDojo/Katas/Javascript/Sort/Sort-katas.md

 ### Insertion Sort
 - [documented here](https://guide.freecodecamp.org/algorithms/sorting-algorithms/insertion-sort)
 -In this implementation of the insertion sort method, a while loop is nested inside of a for loop.
-There are three main operations that occur with this method: removal of value from index, temporary storage of removed value, comparison between temporary value and values to the left of the empty index, shifting all values greater than the temp value to the right, and inserting the temporary value to the right of the index that holds a value greater than the temporary value.
+There are three main operations that occur with this method: at the start of a passthru the element is removed from the index the pointer is pointing, removed element is stored in a variable temporarily, a comparison between temporary value and values to the left of the empty index, shifting all values greater than the temporary value to the right, and inserting the temporary value to the right of the index that holds a value greater than the temporary value.
 1. Define a variable that represents the position of the position of the pointer to be value of the for loop's initializer.
 2. Define a variable that will temporarily store the value of the index the pointer is currently pointing at.
-3.
+3. Create a for loop and initialize it at 1 index, for the test statement, set a conditional to be true until it reaches the last index of the array and set the iterator to increase the counter by one.
+This for loop is activated when the while loop becomes false.
+It is responsible of moving the pointer by one at the beginning of every passthru.
-4.
+4. Create a while loop nested inside of the for loop.
+Once the for loop sets its pointer(starting at index 1), the while loop will handle the comparison, shifting and inserting operations described above.
+Repeat the loop if the variable set for the position(for loop pointer) is greater than 0 and the position of the array minus 1 is greater than the value of the temp variable.
 5.

 ### Merge Sort